-Peeps is a miniature dwarf mare and the mascot and spokesperson of the Peeps Foundation.
-If it wasn’t for peeps none of this would be possible, she is very friendly and loves people and food.
+Peeps is a miniature dwarf mare and the mascot of the Peeps Foundation.
+If it wasn’t for Peeps none of this would be have come about.
+She is very friendly and loves people and food.
 She dislikes being told what to do and baths.
-To read more about Peeps, check out our story.
+To read more about how we got Peeps, check out our story.

 Apple Pie is a special mini to us as she’s apart of the original group of minis that we rescued and founded our charity.
 She’s one of the most beautiful horses big or small in our barn.

 Toasty came to us in December of 2015 with an extremely crooked foot.
 Since then he’s been under the awesome care of Curtis Burns of Polyflex shoes and has made a giant transformation.
 His foot is now straight and he’s in the last stages of his shoes. .

 Tiny is a miniature dwarf mare and is the oldest of the group, at 4 years old.
 She has a little “only child syndrome” because she likes to be alone, but has slowly warmed to Toasty’s company.

 Roanie was also one of the original group of rescues and could possibly be Peeps’s sire.
 Roanie does work for a living, his job is keeping Alex Granato’s two retired Grand Prix horses Mad Season and Gangsta company as they live the well deserved good life.